Reference: Course on The Bhagavad Gita

 1.1 The King Dhritarashtra asked: “O Sanjaya!
 What happened on the sacred battlefield of Kurukshetra, when my people gathered against the Pandavas?”

-NOTE: One sees a conflict but not all the way through because one is looking from a one-sided viewpoint.
+NOTE: One sees a conflict but not all the way through because one is looking from a biased viewpoint.
 A person tends to ignore the other viewpoint because of his own guilt in the matter.
 He does not want to confront how his own actions may have contributed to the situation.
-Reason depends on data.
-When data is faulty or incomplete the answer will be wrong and looked upon as unreasonable.
 By not confronting one’s own actions in the matter and ignoring the other viewpoints, a person operates on incomplete and faulty data.
 Therefore, he cannot arrive at the correct answer and the situation persists.
 As a result the person is driven to anxiety.

 सञ्जयउवाच